Rachel Conner

 Resource Management/Local Government

-• Representing interested parties in relation to High Court applications made under the Marine and Coastal Area (Takutai Moana) Act.
+• Representing interested parties in High Court applications under the Marine and Coastal Area (Takutai Moana) Act.

-• Advising and representing three District Councils in relation to Environment Court appeals against the Proposed Natural Resources Plan for the Wellington Region (2019 – present).
+• Advising and representing three District Councils in Environment Court appeals against the Proposed Natural Resources Plan for the Wellington Region (2019 – 2022).

-• Acting for a District Council in defending Judicial Review proceedings in the High Court relating to commercial developments within the district (2019 – 2020).
+• Acting for a District Council in defending High Court Judicial Review proceedings relating to commercial developments within the district (2019 – 2020).

-• Representing large corporate clients in relation to groundwater consent renewals and appeals under the Resource Management Act (2019 – 2020).
+• Representing large corporate clients in relation to groundwater and air discharge consent renewals under the Resource Management Act.

-• Acting for applicants in relation to applications for subdivision and land use consents in Wellington City (2018).
+• Acting for applicants in relation to applications for subdivision and land use consents in Wellington City.

-• Advice to Incorporated Societies on Environment Court appeal and declaratory proceedings relating to proposals of significance, including heritage issues and matters of District Plan interpretation.
+• Advice to Incorporated Societies on Environment Court proceedings relating to proposals of significance, including heritage issues and matters of District Plan interpretation.

-• Acting for a District Council in relation to successful prosecutions under the Resource Management Act and Dog Control Act 1996.
+• Acting for a District Council in successful prosecutions under the Resource Management Act and Dog Control Act 1996.

-• Advising District Councils in relation to development and implementation of Local Alcohol Policies and alcohol licensing matters under the Sale and Supply of Alcohol Act 2012.
+• Advising District Councils in the developing and implementing Local Alcohol Policies and alcohol licensing matters under the Sale and Supply of Alcohol Act 2012.

 • NZTA Proposed Basin Reserve Flyover Project – Board of Inquiry Hearing (Junior Counsel), 2013 – 2014: The Architectural Centre (upheld on appeal to High Court – New Zealand Transport Agency v Architectural Centre Incorporated Limited & Ors (CIV-2014-485-11253).